thesephist/monocle/README.md

 Monocle is reasonably feature-complete, enough for me to use it day to day without any problems or pain points.
 But there are some lingering ideas I'd like to try.

-- Richer previews in the right pane, rendering basic Markdown
+- Richer previews in the right pane, rendering basic Markdown and images
 - Support for literal match queries (e.g. "note-taking") and `NOT` / `OR` in the query

 I also want to try adding these data sources as modules.

-- Browser history
 - YouTube watch history
 - The other smaller blogs I have: dotink.co, linus.coffee